GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

 # Calculation of depth / max-stage / max-flux / max-speed at a given exceedance-rate and epistemic uncertainty percentile.

-Here we show how to calculate the
-* The depth / max-stage / max-flux / max-speed at a given exceedance-rate and epistemic uncertainty percentile (second set of code, below).
+Here we show how to calculate the depth / max-stage / max-flux / max-speed at a given exceedance-rate and epistemic uncertainty percentile.
 * Root-finding is used to compute the variable of interest within a prescribed tolerance.

 ```bash